AI & ML

 ApproachStrengthTypical useTrade-off

-Homegrown queue + function routerMaximum control and custom metricsCore product differentiation at scaleMaintenance burden; easy to reinvent pitfalls
+Homegrown queue + function routerFull control over behavior, metrics, and policyCore product differentiation at scaleMaintenance burden; easy to recreate known failure modes

 Key Takeaway